xingjunm/personal-academic-website/_pages/about.md

 ### Professional Activities:
 * Journal Reviewer:
+  * IEEE Transactions on Pattern Analysis and Machine Intelligence
 	* Knowledge and Information Systems
 	* IEEE Transactions on Industrial Informatics
   * Journal of Clinical Research